My purpose is to give life in all its fullness (John 10:10 TLB).

 One of my current personal life goals is to royally tick off Satan whenever I can.
 Some days, his feeble tactics make me laugh and I respond with, “Seriously, that’s it?
 That’s all you’ve got?”

-My audience for this race of life has certainly changed.
+My audience for this race of life has certainly changed over the years.
 I no longer give credence to those people who delight in leering at me through the fishbowl, waiting and watching for me to fall and fail so they can feel better about their own faults and failures.